the-turing-way/the-turing-way/Chapter_Version_Control.md

 **Good practice for branches**

-  - *Best practise for branches, i.e. make changes on them, keep master clean., try to limit one feature being added per branch, not a whole mess of things which may be completed at different times.*
+Branches should be used to **keep the master branch clean**.
+Similarly you should try to keep individual branches as clean as possible by **only adding one new feature per branch**, because if you are working on several features some may be finished and ready to merge into master while others are stull under development.